MLDL/hrvgan/README.md

 ![results](images/v7.png)

-Linear interpolation in latent space to generate samples from Golf dataset
+### Linear interpolation in latent space to generate samples from Golf dataset:

 ![results](images/v1.png)

-Linear interpolation in latent space to generate samples from Aeroplane dataset
+### Linear interpolation in latent space to generate samples from Aeroplane dataset:

 ![results](images/v2.png)

-Results on UCF-101 generated from random noise.
+### Results on UCF-101 generated from random noise:

+![results](images/v3.png)

 For each task, we display 8 frames of our generated videos for the JumpingJack (1st row) and TaiChi (2nd row)

-![results](images/v3.png)

 ## Citing